 These happy MLM members gush about how their MLM has boosted their self-esteem and helped them develop a community and helped them pursue a dream.
 That was what my parents loved about MLMs.
 My mother lost money in her Discovery Toys business, but she loved throwing parties and she loved buying the toys for her grand kids.
 It also gave her an identity as a businesswoman.
-When people asked what she did, she said she was an entrepreneur which probably felt better than saying that she was an empty-nest housewife with a hobby that combined parties, toys and her grand kids.
+When people asked what she did, she could say she was an entrepreneur and that is much more prestigeous than saying that she was an empty-nest housewife with a hobby that combined parties and buying an inventory of expensive toys for her grand kids.

 My father also liked the social aspects of the MLMs he joined.
 He never really even tried to make any money.
-He sold everything to his friends at his cost or gave it away to family as gifts.
-He still ended up with a lot of inventory that he couldn’t sell even at his cost and I ended up selling it on Ebay at a loss after he died, or giving it away.
-But dad had no regrets and he liked the conventions and the dream of it all.
+He sold everything to his friends at his cost or gave inventory away to family as gifts.
+He still ended up with a lot of inventory that he couldn’t sell even at his cost and after he died I ended up selling it on Ebay for below what he paid, or giving it away.
+But dad had no regrets about that.
+He liked the conventions and the dream of it all.

 Some MLMs are much worse than others in terms of how much money they suck out of their average member and how healthy the social support is that they provide in return.
 At the worst end are the cults and true pyramid schemes.
 All MLMs say that they are absolutely NOT a pyramid scheme because pure pyramid schemes are illegal.
 This may be true, but only because the legal definition of a pyramid scheme is very narrow due to extensive political lobbying by wealthy MLMs.
 Legally, a pyramid scheme doesn’t sell any goods or services to end consumers and make all of their money from people who intend to earn money from selling.
 In practice, many MLMs are very close to this standard.
 As mentioned before, one study found that only 10% of Amway members in the UK sold at least a single product to anyone else.